-Microsoft made a resurgence in 2016 with the Xbox One S. It helped create a pure gaming focus for the brand, then the Xbox One X restored Microsoft’s technical bragging rights as the most powerful gaming system on the market.
+Microsoft made a resurgence in 2016 with the Xbox One S. It helped create a pure gaming focus for the brand, then the Xbox One X restored Microsoft’s technical bragging rights as the most powerful gaming system money can buy.

 Meanwhile, Microsoft has managed to retain its key advantages in controller design (although we do love the PS5's controller), not to mention the peerless Xbox Live online service.
 No platform holder has put as much time and effort into backward compatibility support, either.

 That would all mean nothing if there wasn’t a vast library of brilliant games to draw from.
 Thankfully there are, as these 20 prime examples demonstrate.